Skip to content

 “The magnitude of pleasure reaches its limit in the removal of all pain.” — Epicurus, Principal Doctrine 3

 This is the statement that, more than any other, has been misread as defining the Epicurean goal as the mere absence of pain — the “zero state.”
-On the zero-state reading, PD3 says: the most you can hope for is that pain is gone; pleasure is just what you call that condition; and any vivid, active, positive experience beyond that baseline is irrelevant or secondary.
+On the zero-state reading, PD3 says: the most you can hope for is that pain is gone; pleasure is just what you call that condition; and any vivid, active, positive experience beyond that baseline is irrelevant or secondary and probably damaging.

-This reading misses what PD3 is doing philosophically.
+This reading misses what PD3 was designed to do.
 Read in the context of Plato’s challenge, PD3 is not defining what pleasure is.
 It is establishing that pleasure has a limit — precisely the limit that Plato said it lacked.
-Epicurus is saying: contrary to what Plato argued, pleasure is not an infinite and therefore incomplete thing.
+Epicurus is saying that contrary to what Plato argued, pleasure is not an infinite and therefore incomplete thing.
 It does have a natural stopping point.
 That stopping point is reached when all pain has been removed and what remains is pleasure in its pure, unmixed state.
 At that point, pleasure is complete — it cannot be increased in magnitude because it has no remaining admixture of pain to displace.
 The vessel is full.

-This answers Seneca’s challenge directly: is the ability to increase proof that a thing is imperfect?
-Yes, says Epicurus, and pleasure at its fullest cannot be increased in the relevant sense, because what would increase it would be the displacement of more pain — and when all pain is gone, there is no more pain to displace.
+This answers Plato’s and Seneca’s challenge directly: is the ability to increase proof that a thing is imperfect?
+Yes, allows Epicurus, and pleasure at its fullest cannot be increased in the relevant sense, because what would increase it would be the displacement of more pain.
+And when all pain is gone, there is no more pain to displace.
 The cup that is full cannot be made fuller.
 Pleasure that is pure cannot be made purer.

 But notice what this argument does not say.
 It does not say that the contents of the full cup are minimal, passive, or trivial.
-It does not say that what fills the cup is merely the absence of pain.
+It does not say that what fills the cup is merely a nothingness - which is the way normal people then or now who are unfamiliar with the two-feeling doctrine would read “absence of pain.”
 It says only that the measure of fullness — the limit — is the point where pain is gone.
 The question of what fills the cup up to that limit is a separate question entirely, and the answer Epicurus gives to that question is vivid, specific, and unmistakably hedonistic.

 Principal Doctrine 18 and the Comparison of Time